 The Problem with Vitamin C for Alternative Cancer Treatment

 In fact, vitamin C enjoys an almost celebrity status in the vitamin world.
 Very few vitamins reach the height of popularity that vitamin C has.
 Nearly all other vitamins have ongoing debates regarding either their safety pro-life or their usefulness.
-In some instances the concerns fueling these debates are valid, in others the concerns are more fairy tale than reality.
+In some instances the concerns fueling these debates are valid, in others, the concerns are more fairy tale than reality.
 However, with vitamin C, such debates over safety or efficacy largely do not exist.
-Nobody is arguing the fact that taking large oral doses of vitamin C may require some people to keep a close proximity to the porcelain throne.
+Nobody is arguing the fact that taking large oral doses of vitamin C may require some people to keep in close proximity to the porcelain throne.
 However, this action can also make vitamin C useful in situations where things become backed-up and it becomes difficult to move things along.
 Likewise, nobody is debating the fact that vitamin C is essential to human health and may even help prevent the common cold.

 One very interesting action of vitamin C is its ability to selectively damage and destroy cancer cells.
 This cancer-destroying action of vitamin C has an equally interesting mechanism of action.
 As it turns out, this action of vitamin C is due to the fact that it is absorbed into our cells by the same receptors that absorb sugar.
 This is important because the most basic definition of cancer is uncontrolled cellular division.
-This means that cancer cells keep making new cancer cells despite the bodys attempts to stop the process.
+This means that cancer cells keep making new cancer cells despite the body's attempts to stop the process.
 All this increased cellular reproduction requires energy, and one of the ways in which cancer cells produce energy is by metabolizing sugar.
-Cancer cells require so much energy that they can actually increase the number of sugar receptors on their surface in order to out compete normal cells for the sweet stuff.
+Cancer cells require so much energy that they can actually increase the number of sugar receptors on their surface in order to out-compete normal cells for the sweet stuff.

 When a person receives intravenous vitamin C, the sugar receptors start pumping the vitamin C into cancer cells with a gusto rivaled only by a starving man at an all all-you-can-eat buffet.
 Once that vitamin C is inside the cancer cell a series of chemical reactions occur which ultimately produces a large quantity of electron-stealing free radicals inside the cancer cells.
 With all of these damaging free radicals being generated inside the cancer cell, the cells defense systems become overwhelmed and fatal damage is inflicted.
-Its interesting to note that this sort of free-radical mediated damage is also how many conventional cancer treatments work, with one big exception.
+It's interesting to note that this sort of free-radical mediated damage is also how many conventional cancer treatments work, with one big exception.
 Vitamin C does not adversely affect normal cells.

-IV vitamin C
+IV Vitamin C Treatments